samuel-antwi/dotcentric-test/README.md

 1. Download extract the zip file on your local machine.
 2. Open with any code editor of your choice.
-3. Run npm install or yarn install to install all the necessary dependencies.
+3. Run 'npm install' or 'yarn install' to install all the necessary dependencies.

 ### Create .env.local file inside the root of the project